Yaciuk/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

 Using ES5 syntax in Node means that the sharing of code between files is done with the 'require' and 'module. exports' statements.
 A 'module' in Javascript can be thought of as a container that holds related code which can then be exported to another file.

 * Why you might want to create static class members?

+The advantage of using a static class is that the compiler can check to make sure that no instance members are accidentally added.
+The compiler will guarantee that instances of this class cannot be created.
+Static classes are sealed and therefore cannot be inherited.
+They cannot inherit from any class except Object.

+class ClassWithStaticMethod {

+  static staticProperty = 'someValue';
+  static staticMethod() {
+    return 'static method has been called.';
+  }

+}

+console.log(ClassWithStaticMethod.staticProperty);
+// output: "someValue"
+console.log(ClassWithStaticMethod.staticMethod());
+// output: "static method has been called."

+The static keyword defines a static method or property for a class.
+Neither static methods nor static properties can be called on instances of the class.
+Instead, they're called on the class itself.

 * What is the difference between `while` and `do-while` loops in JavaScript?